Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 Policy seems to be evolving quickly as more and more people are using bikes for transportation and the T finds ways to accommodate them - so check the MBTA policy periodically for updates.

-You'll find bike racks at about 95% of all MBTA stations - a big change from just a few years ago - and many have secure bike cages.
+You'll find bike racks at about 95% of all MBTA stations - a big positive change from just a few years ago.
+Many stations also have secure bike cages, and a few stations have even expanded the capacity due to high demand.

 Questions and Answers about Boston's Subway System